philippelt/netatmo-api-python/usage.md

 >2023-12-04, New update to Netatmo authentication rules, no longer long lived refresh token -> credentials MUST be writable, Hard coding credentials in the library no longer possible (bad luck for small home automation device)

+>2024-01-03, New authentication method priorities, credential file as a parameter

 No additional library other than standard Python library is required.

 Both Python V2.7x and V3.x.x are supported without change.